torproject/sbws/docs/source/proposals/001-switchtohttp.rst

 Relays are not specified because we want to choose from all exits in the network.

+This CDN provides ``/sbws.bin`` so we are allowed to leave off the file part.

 HTTPS for the protocol, and no further HTTPS options because this CDN has a widely-trusted certificate and doesn't care about only allowing our sbws scanners to download files.